 You can change your settings to notify you when a cookie is being set or updated, or to block cookies altogether.
 Please consult the “Help” section of your browser for more information (e.g., Internet Explorer; Microsoft Edge; Google Chrome; Mozilla Firefox; or Apple Safari).
 Cookies do not, under any circumstances, read the data from your computer, and you can delete them at any time.

-We may disclose and/or share your information to or with third parties under the following circumstances:
+We may disclose your information to or with third parties under the following circumstances:

 By providing your email address, you agree to receive periodic emails from NDWA and its campaigns, as well as allied organizations, including Care in Action and NDWA Labs LLC, concerning news, action opportunities, and other updates.
 You may unsubscribe at any time.

 We have implemented administrative, technical, and physical security measures to protect against the loss, misuse, and/or alteration of your information.
 These safeguards vary based on the sensitivity of the information that we collect and store.
-However, we cannot and do not guarantee that these measures will prevent every unauthorized attempt to access, use, or disclose your information because, despite our efforts, no Internet and/or other electronic transmissions can be completely secure.
+However, we cannot and do not guarantee that these measures will prevent every unauthorized attempt to access, use, or disclose your information because, despite our efforts, no Internet and/or other electronic transmissions can be completely secure and any information disclosed online can potentially be collected and used by parties other than the intended recipient.

-The laws in some jurisdictions require that website operators tell you about the legal grounds they rely on to use or disclose your information.
+The laws in some jurisdictions require companies to tell you about the legal grounds they rely on process your information.
 To the extent those laws apply, our legal grounds for processing your information are as follows:

-We may use third-party web analytics services (such as those of Google Analytics) in connection with our Services to collect and analyze the information discussed above, and to engage in auditing, research or reporting.
-The information (including your IP address) collected by various analytics technologies described in the “Information that Is Passively or Automatically Collected” section will be disclosed to or collected directly by these service providers, who use the information to evaluate your use of the Website, including by noting the third party website from which you arrive, analyzing usage trends, assisting with fraud prevention, and providing certain features to you.
+We may use third-party web analytics services (such as Google Analytics) in connection with our Services to help us understand how users engage with our Services and to engage in auditing, research or reporting.
+The information (including your IP address) collected by various analytics technologies described in the “Information that Is Passively or Automatically Collected” section will be disclosed to or collected directly by these service providers, who use the information to evaluate your use of the Services, including by noting the third party website from which you arrive, analyzing usage trends, assisting with fraud prevention, and providing certain features to you.
 Information about how Google uses information collected from sites that use its services is located here.
 To prevent Google Analytics from using your information for analytics, you may install the Google Analytics Opt-out Browser Add-on by clicking here.

 If you receive an email from us, we may use certain analytics tools, such as clear GIFs, to capture data such as when you open our message or click on any links or banners our email contains.
 This data allows us to assess the effectiveness of our communications and marketing campaigns to help us grow.